Yoga is an Antidote for Stress Relief in Your Everyday Life

 The Power of Simple Yoga Poses for Stress Relief

 You don’t need to be flexible or spiritual.
-You just need to
+You just need to show up for yourself.

 1. Child’s Pose (Balasana)